 - Training materials instil customer confidence, both in you as a provider, and in themselves as a user.
 They demonstrate that you’re willing to stand behind your products and services, and that they’re user-friendly.

-- Training materials ensure that a purchased product or service will actually get used (hopefully a lot) without anyone having to struggle to figure out how to use it on their own.
+- Learning materials and resources ensure that a purchased product or service will actually get used (hopefully a lot) without anyone having to struggle to figure out how to use it on their own.

 Here are some questions to ask when having training materials created for your customers: